FinnCallies/BA_Pr-si/BA.md

 # OpenSSH

 - SSH protocol defined in RFCs
-- successor to RSH protocol
+- Successor to RSH Protocol
-- OpenSSH implements standard
+- OpenSSH implements Standard
-- provides a CLI for remote host management
+- Provides a CLI for Remote Host Management

 ---

 # OpenSSH - Host Authentication

-- Host authentication during key exchange
+- Host Authentication during Key Exchange
-- Signing of known data
+- Signing of Known Data
 - Signing key is one of the host private keys